 Increasingly, companies are exploring deployment opportunities for their product development software.
 Computer-aided design (CAD), product data management (PDM), and product lifecycle management (PLM) software are now being offered as on-premises, cloud-hosted, and SaaS solutions.

 While it is widely understood how SaaS and even cloud-hosted deployments can cut down on an organization’s IT costs (reducing total cost of ownership by as much as 64% according to this IDC study), few understand how a true SaaS offering for product development, by virtue of its architecture, fosters increased collaboration and leads to more innovative products.
+Here are three ways SaaS transforms product development, changing how engineering businesses operate and enabling them with a myriad of benefits as well as the speed and agility needed to build resilience against disruption and be disruptors themselves.

 In many new product development (NPD) programs, more time is spent reconciling the needs of each stakeholder following a design change than is spent creating or testing new ideas.
 In fact, it has been estimated that designers and engineers spend only 47% of their time working directly on product development.
 The rest of their time is spent waiting on, searching for, or recreating data, waiting for designs from others, or in non-productive meetings.